farbod-s/Clean-Code/README.md

 Let's say we have many classes where `add` will create a new value by adding or concatenating two existing values.
 Now let's say we are writing a new class that has amethod that puts its single parameter into a collection, so we should use a name like `insert` or `append` instead.
 To call the new method `add` would be a pun.

 ### Use Solution Domain Names
+Remember that the people who read your code will be programmers.
+So go ahead and use computer science (CS) terms, algorithm names, pattern names, math terms, and so forth.

+The name `AccountVisitor` means a great deal to a programmer who is familiar with the *VISITOR* pattern.

 ### Use Problem Domain Names